 We typically don’t realize what we’ve got until it’s gone: and our own death is the ultimate “gone” as far as we know.
 Acknowledging rather than avoiding death helps us appreciate how precious our limited time is, giving us the courage to live more fully.

 Estate planning can be the practical component of this emotional and spiritual reckoning.
 It is the legal representation of how we want to be cared for should we be unable to care for ourselves, what we want for our loved ones after we are gone and how we want to be remembered or celebrated.
 In these ways, estate planning is life planning: it helps us become aware of what we really want to do with our remaining days while also taking account of material resources that could be used to realize unfulfilled dreams, such as traveling or putting grandchildren through college.
 We can live, and die, without regrets—by preparing for the inevitable tomorrow today.

 John O’Grady leads a full service estate and trust law firm in San Francisco.
-He served as the 2012 Chair of BASF’s Estate Planning, Trust & Probate Section His practice includes Estate Planning & Administration, Probate & Trust Litigation, Collaborative Practice, Mediation, Conflict Coaching, Elder Law & Taxation.
+He served as the 2012 Chair of BASF’s Estate Planning, Trust & Probate Section.
+His practice includes Estate Planning & Administration, Probate and Trust Litigation.